vinaykumar11111/Email-Custom/README.md

 The Gemini AI API is used to accept and process customizable prompts for personalizing emails.
 To set up the Gemini AI API:

-Step 1: Register on the Gemini AI website and create an account.
+Step 1: Register on the Gemini AI website and create an account or go to Google cloud console

 Step 2: Go to the Developer Dashboard and create an API key.